 4.2.

 3.2 Construction.
 Midway hereby agrees to commence, within ninety (90) days following the date hereof, and continuously and diligently pursue construction and completion of, within nine (9) months following the date hereof, at Midway’s sole cost and expense, the following: (i) the Road, and (ii) the Surface Water Management System.
 The Road shall be constructed in accordance with the standards for county roads in effect as of the date hereof, as set forth by St. Lucie County, Florida.
-The Surface Water Management System shall be constructed in accordance with the Environmental Resource Permit Application filed by Enron North America Corp. with the Florida Department Environmental Protection on January 5, 2001.
+The Surface Water Management System shall be constructed in accordance with the Environmental Resource Permit Application filed in the name of Midway with the Florida Department Environmental Protection on January 5, 2001.
 In no event shall Midway be required to install or maintain Cooney’s utility or other lines within the Road.
-Notwithstanding anything contained herein to the contrary, in the event that any Owner of all or a portion of Parcel 1 intends to develop all or any portion of said Parcel 1, and said development, upon completion, would result in a material increase in water flowing to the detention pond located on Parcel 3, as reasonably determined in good faith by the Owners of Parcel 1 and Parcel 3, the Owner of Parcel 1, or the portion thereof under development, shall be responsible, at its sole cost and expense, for ensuring that the Surface Water Management System shown on Exhibit F and Exhibit G contains sufficient capacity to accommodate the development on Parcel 1.
-In the event that it is determined that the Surface Water Management System will not have sufficient capacity to service the increased flow in water, the Owner of the portion of Parcel 1 under development shall coordinate any necessary improvements to the Surface Water Management System with the Owner of the Parcel upon which the applicable portion of the Surface Water Management System is located.
+Notwithstanding anything contained herein to the contrary, in the event that any Owner of all or a portion of Parcel 1 intends to develop all or any portion of said Parcel 1, and said development, upon completion, would result in a material increase in water flowing to the Surface Water Management System as to exceed the capacity of that system , as reasonably determined in good faith by the Association, then the Owner of Parcel 1, or the portion thereof under development, shall be responsible, at its sole cost and expense, for ensuring that the Surface Water Management System shown on Exhibit F and Exhibit G contains sufficient capacity to accommodate the development on Parcel 1.
+In the event that it is determined that the Surface Water Management System will not have sufficient capacity to service the increased flow in water, the Owner of the portion of Parcel 1 under development shall coordinate any necessary improvements to the Surface Water Management System with the Association.